guythatdrinkscoffee/AverageDay/README.md

 A simple macOS menu bar app that allows you to set your mood for the day and view your monthly entries.

 # Description
-I built this simple app to exiperiment with AppKit and SwiftUI.
+I built this simple app to experiment with AppKit and SwiftUI.

 ### Status Item
 <img width="300" alt="Screen Shot 2022-04-26 at 6 27 13 PM" src="https://user-images.githubusercontent.com/8634165/165420048-65de3a3c-08b7-4f20-86cd-b8b56b90cf89.png">